FS Industries ENGINEERED STEEL PRODUCTS

 Slings shorter than min. lengths listed may require reduced capacity ratings and/or eye lengths.

-Using slings at an angle can become deadly if that angle is not taken into consideration when selecting the sling
+Using slings at an angle can become deadly if that angle is not taken into consideration when selecting the sling to

-you can determine the properly rated sling for your lift.
+determine the properly rated sling for your lift.
+The Increased Tension method provides the increased tension as a

-What would be the rating of each
+Calculate rating of each sling

-sling rigged at this angle?
+rigged at this angle

-1. Determine the weight that the sling
+1. Determine the load weight (LW).
+1. Calculate the reduction factor (RF).

 a.
 Using the angle from horizontal,